-ORDERED, That the application be approved as set forth above.
+ORDERED, That each of the captioned applications be approved, and that the record of these cases be closed.
 It is, further,

-ORDERED, That the motion to intervene filed by the Ohio Environmental Council be granted.
+ORDERED, That the motion to intervene in Case No. 09-1320-EL-EEC filed by the Ohio Environmental Council be granted.
 It is, further,